rave-cafe/rave-cafe-site/src/posts/web-support.md

 ### setting up github

 GitHub is a website that stores your code online and tracks changes.
-Think of it as a combination of Dropbox and a time machine for your code.
+Git is a tool that you use to track your changes as you work on code and Github is a website where you can push up those changes to be hosted so you can collaborate with others or host your code.

 **Step 1: Create a GitHub account**